-If main key switch is equipped, your key identification number is stamped on your key as shown in the illustration.
-Record this number in the space provided for reference if you need a new key.
+If a main key switch is equipped with the motor, the key identification number is stamped on your key as shown in the illustration.
+Record this number in the space provided for reference in case you need a new key.

-1 Key number
+1) Key number